 • Types of vans: Diesel Mercedes Sprinter

-Choose between three diesel Mercedes Benz Sprinter campervans at Tierra Traveler, including one 4 x4 model.
+Choose between three diesel Mercedes Benz Sprinter campervan rentals at Tierra Traveler, including one 4 x4 model.
 Tierra offers unlimited mileage, but the company website says they “typically decline rental requests that involve cross-country travel.
 Unless you are renting the van for an extended period of time (3 weeks or more), our vehicles should stay in the Intermountain West.”

 They also do conversions: you can work with them to create custom conversions, or they can build you one of their rentable models.